-- The Department of Environment monitors several caribou herds each year in order to assess overall status and trends. - A recovery plan for woodland caribou populations has been developed under the federal Species at Risk Act. - Harvest management plans are also developed for the Fortymile and Porcupine caribou herds in collaboration with comanagement partners.
+- The Department of Environment monitors several caribou herds each year to assess overall status and trends. - Recovery plans for woodland caribou populations have been developed under the federal Species at Risk Act. - Harvest management plans have been developed for the Fortymile and Porcupine caribou herds in collaboration with comanagement partners. - An international, multi-jurisdictional management plan for the Chisana herd has been developed

-- Caribou herd population status is usually determined through aerial surveys. - The Government of Yukon has modified its approach over the past few years to use aerial surveys in combination with collared or marked animals. - This approach has increased the precision of population estimates as well as provided additional information on seasonal ranges and habitat use.
+- Caribou herd population status (size and trend) is typically determined through aerial surveys which estimate both herd size and the number of calves produced each year. - The Government of Yukon has modified its approach over the past few years to use aerial surveys in combination with radiocollared animals to monitor Northern Mountain woodland caribou herds. - This approach has increased the precision of population estimates as well as provided additional information on seasonal ranges and habitat use. - The sizes of large migratory herds are estimated using aerial photocensus techniques.
+The Government of Yukon partners with the Government of Alaska, which leads these surveys.